ashuwhy/reactfolio/README.md

 # 📝 apple notes portfolio

-a minimalist portfolio website designed to look and feel like apple notes. built with react and pure css.
+build from scratch, a minimalist portfolio website designed to look and feel like apple notes. built with react and pure css.

 ![preview](./img/preview.png)